name: Sean Gatewood

 notes:

-- Worked on a Development Experience team that created and maintained a variety of developer tooling and infrastructure, gaining a unique perspective on usability that continues to shape my tooling designs today.
+- Worked on a Development Experience team that owned a variety of tooling and infrastructure to accelerate and modernize development workflows.

-- Regularly initiated & led architectural design discussions.
+- Regularly initiated & led architectural design discussions, and spiked a wide variety of prototypes.

-- Regularly assisted developers in troubleshooting technical issues, both to help unblock them and to find ways to improve our local build stability.
+- Regularly unblocked developers by assisting in troubleshooting technical issues, improving our local build stability.

-- Treasured high code quality standards and contributed to our data-driven goal to lead the department in code quality and component health.
+- Treasured high code quality standards and contributed to our data-driven goal to lead the department in code quality.

 - Mentored two interns as a Summer Intern Manager, meeting with them weekly to optimize their internship experience.